"Learn to love the life you live!"

 Transformative Mindset Mission:

 We believe that every individual has the power to find inner peace.
-Through specific techniques, such as talk therapy and structured goal setting, we can work together to overcome all hardships and progress to living a happier life.
-Regardless of the difficulties you are working to overcome, we are confident that through the development of a transformative mindset--we can work together towards making positive strides and achieve your ultimate goal(s)!
+Through specific techniques, such as talk therapy and structured goal setting, we can work together to overcome hardships and progress to living a happier life.
+Regardless of the difficulties you would like to overcome, we are confident that through the development of a transformative mindset we can work together towards making positive strides to achieve your ultimate goal(s)!

-My theoretical approach is catered to the individual's needs and I specifically modify my methods based on what one needs to achieve their desired outcome.
-In most cases, I tend to combine Behavioral, Cognitive, Person-Centered, and Psychodynamic perspectives.
-Furthermore, Dialectical Behavior Therapy (DBT), Mindfulness-Based Cognitive Therapy (MBCT), and Rational-Emotive Behavior Therapy (REBT) are the primary modalities I use in my sessions.
-DBT is a motivational model that consists of having the control of awareness to be present to an experience and its outcome and then learning how to specifically modify your vision and get your preferred outcome.
+Amber's theoretical approach is catered to each individual's needs which are specifically modified based on what one needs to achieve their desired outcome.
+In most cases, she tends to combine behavioral, cognitive, person-centered, and psychodynamic perspectives.
+Furthermore, Dialectical Behavior Therapy (DBT), Mindfulness-Based Cognitive Therapy (MBCT), and Rational-Emotive Behavior Therapy (REBT) are the primary modalities she uses in her sessions.
+DBT is a motivational model that consists of having the control of awareness to be present in an experience and its outcome, and then learning how to specifically modify your vision to get your preferred outcome.
 MBCT teaches an individual to be fully present in the moment and therefore have control over their feelings and thoughts.
-REBT consists of modifying your impractical and irrational beliefs to experience a rational and practical outcome.
-In witnessing breakthroughs, I have come to realize that various techniques and tools contribute to optimal success.
-I believe that each client may process therapy differently and it's essential to utilize multiple approaches when attempting to find the most suitable fit for each individual case.
+REBT consists of modifying impractical and irrational beliefs to experience a rational and practical outcome.
+In witnessing breakthroughs, Amber has come to realize that various techniques and tools contribute to optimal success.
+She believes that each client may process therapy differently and it's essential to utilize multiple approaches when attempting to find the most suitable fit for each individual case.

 Jennifer Henry, MHC Resident at NYU